-This guide has been produced by the City of Cincinnati and Queen City Bike, and is designed to help inform both cyclists and law enforcement officers of the rights and responsibilities of cyclists on Cincinnati streets.
+This guide has been produced by the City of Cincinnati Department of Transportation, and is designed to help inform both cyclists and law enforcement officers of the rights and responsibilities of cyclists on Cincinnati streets.

 The Table of Contents is listed below.
 To view or download the guide, click

 - Does a cyclist have to obey traffic laws?

 - Does a cyclist have to ride in the same direction as traffic?